 Dustin Wedekind Registered Alcohol and Drug Technician, South Lake Tahoe Office Dustin Wedekind is a Registered Alcohol and Drug Technician, pursuing a degree in substance abuse counseling at Lake Tahoe Community College.
 After two years working with youths at the Juvenile Treatment Center, he looks forward to getting out and involved with the community at large in South Lake Tahoe.
 Mindful hikes, games, and crafting are the preferred modalities of his cognitive behavior therapies.

-Jenni Lejarza Mental Health Counselor-Intern, South Lake Tahoe Office, and Gardnerville Office.
+Jenni Lejarza Clinical Professional Counselor-Practicum Student, South Lake Tahoe Office, and Gardnerville Office.
 Jenni received her B.S. in Elementary Education/Early Childhood from Black Hills State University and is completing her Master of Science in Clinical Mental Health Counseling from Grand Canyon University.
 Jenni was an elementary school teacher for 15 years in which she taught children from preschool through 6th grade.
 She is enjoying the experience she is receiving at Tahoe Youth and Family Services and the clients that she is being given the opportunity to work with through this experience.
 Jenni is also the Primary Intervention Program Aide in South Lake Tahoe.